LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

       the file in which it is located instead of the summary documentation in the listing of documented files.

-5.4.3 A brief statement of purpose for the file **should** appear as the first comment after the file command.
+5.5.3 A brief statement of purpose for the file **should** appear as the first comment after the file command.
 If included, the brief statement, **must** be preceded by the "\\brief" command.

-5.4.4 Any detailed notes about the file **may** be included after the brief comment.
+5.5.4 Any detailed notes about the file **may** be included after the brief comment.
 If this is done, the detailed comments **must** be separated from the brief statement by a line containing no documentation text.

 --------------------------------------------------------------------
-5.5 Type documentation
+5.6 Type Documentation
 --------------------------------------------------------------------

-5.5.1 Each type and macro definition appearing in a header file **must** have a Doxygen type definition comment prologue immediately before it.
+5.6.1 Each type and macro definition appearing in a header file **must** have a Doxygen type definition comment prologue immediately before it.
 For example

 .. code-block:: cpp